How to Replace a Lost or Stolen Social Security Card

 - Inform banks and credit card companies about being a possible target of ID theft

-- Inform utility companies, schools, and other services you may have associated your SSN to
+- Inform utility companies, schools, and other services you may have associated your SSN with.

 SSA cannot do much about ID theft when it comes to credit, bank, and utility fraud.
 As stated in the introduction, the SSN is solely for work purposes (to allow you to work in the USA).
 SSA has nothing to do with credit cards, bank loans, utility bills, etc. If it is not about work or employment, SSA cannot help you.